best practices for AI model deployment in production

 Competitive Landscape

-The AI deployment ecosystem is highly competitive, with major cloud providers and specialized MLOps platforms offering differentiated capabilities:
+The deployment ecosystem is highly competitive, with leading solutions including:

 Implementation Insights

-• Fallback & Recovery: Always maintain a stable fallback model or configuration.
-If a new deployment underperforms, automated rollback procedures ensure service continuity.[1]
+- Fallback Strategies: Always have a stable fallback model or configuration to ensure service continuity.

 Expert Recommendations